Grants and fellowships awarded in this program (FAPESP Virtual Library)

 f) Furthermore, reviewers frequently ask for clarifications before submitting a final review and sometimes FAPESP itself may decide to send the application to additional reviewers if it considers that the submitted reviews were not enough to justify a final decision.

-g) Regardless, experience shows that, in most cases, the average time frame to complete the evaluation process is met, as can be checked at www.fapesp.br/estatisticas/analise
+g) Regardless, experience shows that, in most cases, the average time frame to complete the evaluation process is met, as can be checked through consultation to the Timeframe Study/FAPESP, available on the FAPESP website at www.fapesp.br/estatisticas/analise

 5) Obligations and responsibilities (Back)